gruppe5org/canao/README.md

 18:15 – 18:30 15 min **Workshop Results**

-### Presentation

-What is fixed:
+# Exhibition / Performance
-- Each group has one computer that represents one concept and runs one LLM locally
-- The computers are chained and respond to each other
+The outcome of this workshop is a collective performance, where every group has one computer, that represents one concept and runs a large language model locally.
+The computers are chained and respond to each other in order to create an endless chain of computer conversations.

-What has to be defined:
-- Order of the chain
-- Are the concepts explained?
-If so, at what point?
-- Are the system prompts / concepts visually displayed at the presentation?

 ## Install Ollama and configure a custom model